 What else have we learned over the decades?
 Healthcare design that respects and enables sleep is essential.
 More and more overhead paging systems are now being replaced with personal alerts.
 Designs that promote good hygiene, such as sanitizer stations, are important to achieving more positive patient outcomes and experiences as well.

-Here at Studio Design Group Architects we balance the demands of OSHPD 1 health care building code with the everyday needs of nurses and physicians with patients and their loved ones – all while emphasizing efficiency.
+Here at Studio Design Group Architects we balance the demands of HCAI (formerly OSHPD) health care building code with the everyday needs of nurses and physicians with patients and their loved ones – all while emphasizing efficiency.
 Our plans are designed with real people in mind to create a space where optimal healing happens.

 Connect with Studio Design Group Architects’ healthcare design professionals with the resources to make a positive impact on your project by calling (805) 541-3848.